Scottish COVID-19 Inquiry Newsletter: Issue 6 (Autumn-Winter 2023)

 Let’s Be Heard

-Our listening project, Let’s Be Heard, will close its national engagement phase on 20 December 2023.
+Our public participation project, Let’s Be Heard, will close its national engagement phase on 20 December 2023.

 Let’s Be Heard is the main way in which people in Scotland can contribute to the Inquiry and tell us their experiences of the pandemic, as well as the lessons they believe should be learned from these experiences.